hardik-143/quickToast/docs/options.md

 !> `alwaysVisible: true` takes precedence over both `progress` and `duration` — enabling it will override progress, and automatically set duration to `Infinity`.

----

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: `stopOnHover` is like giving your toast a pause button.
-Hover over it and time stands still!
-It's perfect for those users who like to take their sweet time reading (we all know who you are).
-Just remember: with great power comes great responsibility... and potentially very long-lived toasts! ⏸️
+!> **Pro tip**: `alwaysVisible: true` is like giving your toast a permanent visa.
+It's the clingy friend who never leaves until you explicitly tell them to go.
+Perfect for important messages, but use sparingly - nobody likes a toast that overstays its welcome! 🚪

 </div>